ShindeShwetaK/DW_LAB1/README.md

   - **Scatter Plot**: Shows us the Volume Change Scatter Plot (by Symbol and Date).

 ### 4. `*.csv`
--Several CSV files serve as table extracts, providing the data needed for this project.
+- Several CSV files serve as table extracts, providing the data needed for this project.
 These files are used to simulate real-world tables and help in understanding how data flows through the pipeline:

 ## Conclusion